Last Updated on January 6th, 2020

 Dermabrasion is a process of wearing away the outermost layers of scarred or blemished skin so they can be replaced by new, smooth skin without blemishes.
 Dermabrasion used to be a scary procedure accomplished with rotating metal brushes designed to make the skin bleed.
-Nowadays microdermabrasion is a procedure you can do with pain or bleeding at home.
+Nowadays microdermabrasion is a procedure you can do at home with minimal to zero risk of pain or bleeding.
 Different dermabrasion techniques, however, cost more or less and get faster or slower results in restoring acne-prone skin.

 The dermis is also responsible for the growth of the epidermis.
 It reaches into the dermis with “epidermal appendages” filled with cells that can grow into new dermis if the skin is injured.
 Some of these epidermal appendages do double duty as skin pores, sweat glands, and hair follicles, providing a path for waste products to exit the skin.
 Other epidermal appendages lurk deep in the fat beneath skin, only activated when there is a major trauma to the skin above them.